longbow122/Homeroom/DEVLOG.md

 ### 04/03/2022 - Friday
 Started work on the program itself.
 The code analysis workflow I’ve established to run checks every commit seems to be working nicely with the first initial commit, and as I plan on working on both the front end and the back-end simultaneously, I’ll have to start working on the GUI along with the Client-Server Communication components.
 Should hopefully finish my experiments with Swing today, and then I can start working on reading and writing to a MongoDB database.
 I may consider making a switch to an SQL server, but I feel the way that it stores data won’t suit my project’s use-case properly.

 Started up a basic VPS thanks to Oracle for free today, along with a MongoDB cluster.
-Only the DB cluster will likely need to be used for now, but if the worst comes to worst, I can make use of the more control and options in trade for processing power by using the free VPS.
+Only the DB cluster will likely need to be used for now, but if the worse comes to worst, I can make use of the more control and options in trade for processing power by using the free VPS.
 I’ve also managed to make the first few initialising commits needed to start off ‘Homeroom’, and some decent experimentation and practise work with Swing has been done.
 I can now start actual work on the project itself.

 Login page logic is generally solid and good to go, along with the design of the GUI.
 Personally, it looks disgusting.
 But accounting for my absence of artistic talent, it’ll do until I can work on having a nicer one made.
 As I plan on working on both the frontend and the backend at the same time, I need to fully finish the inner working of the frontend GUI before I can weave in the backend needed for it.
 Once I feel that the login GUI is as fleshed out as is needed, I can work on establishing a connection with the MongoDB cluster, and I can start experimenting with sending data back and forth between the cluster.